Paris is one of those cities that make you feel as if you’re literally walking into history lane. Every building appears to be telling you a story.

 2. Arc de Triomphe

-There are 12 large avenues in Paris coming together at its location and it’s located at the center of the “Axe Historique” of Paris, the central axis containing numerous historical buildings and monuments in the city.
+There are 12 large avenues in Paris coming together at its location and it’s located at the center of the “Axe Historique” of Paris.

 3. Louvre Museum

 The Louvre Museum is the largest art museum in the world, located in a historic building called the “Louvre Palace,” which used to serve as the royal residence for the kings of France.

 After you enter the museum through the iconic Louvre Pyramid, there are about 38,000 objects on display for you in a total area of 72,735 square meters (782,910 square feet).

 This makes it virtually impossible to see everything in just one day.

 The museum opened its doors on August 10, 1793, and had just 537 paintings on display at the time.

 The collection was seriously increased during the reign of Napoleon Bonaparte and his successors and was briefly called the “Musée Napoleon.”